Skip to content

 Moisture in Basements is Common

 If you have a wet basement, you are not alone.
 According to the American Society of Home Inspectors, over 60 percent of basements have a moisture problem.
 This percentage is higher in older homes, as many were built with old-school, ineffective waterproofing methods.
-But even with new homes, inexperienced contractors fail to properly waterproof foundations.
-As a result, most new homes will develop a basement water leak within ten to fifteen years!

 Thankfully, your wet basement problems can be fixed.
 A properly installed basement waterproofing solution can keep your basement nice and dry permanently.